 Graham Cracker Toffee Bark is an easy toffee recipe that can be made so many ways!
-This Christmas crack recipe is loved by all and can be made several different ways!
+This Christmas crack recipe is loved by all and can be made several different ways and today I’m showing you THREE versions you’re sure to love.

 About 10 years ago I made Christmas Crack for the first time.
 It was this peanut butter toffee bark and I instantly fell in LOVE.
 A layer of toffee over crackers with chocolate and peanut butter?
 If that’s not right I don’t want to know what is!